mahmoudparsian/data-management-for-business-analytics/lectures/LECTURE_02_null_values_in_sql.md

 # NULL value in SQL

-	Explain the concept of NULL values in SQL, give 3 slides with examples using MYSQL db
+	Explain the concept of NULL values in SQL.

-	👍 — NULL is one of the most important (and confusing) concepts in SQL.
+	👍 — NULL is one of the most important
+	     (and confusing) concepts in SQL.

 👉 These  slides cover:

     1. Definition of NULL
     2. How to test for NULL
     3. Behavior of NULL in expressions & aggregates